FerranAD/boptest-dqn-bestest-air/README.md

 - **Phase 2**: A more complex agent learns to balance thermal comfort and energy efficiency.

 📂 **Check out the full training process**: Dive into the details by opening [`main.ipynb`](./main.ipynb).

+> [!NOTE]
+> Some modifications where made to `boptestGymEnv.py` and `test_and_plot.py` since as stated on [`boptest-gym issue#104`](https://github.com/ibpsa/project1-boptest-gym/issues/104) the rendering functionality is only working for one test case which isn't the chosen one for this project.
+Apart from adapting the plots to `bestest_air` test case, changes on `boptestGymEnv.py` were made to allow for visualization of the KPIs during the different episodes.
+This is going to be available when running the notebook since the [BOPTEST-Gym repository](https://ibpsa.github.io/project1-boptest/) is automatically cloned and [`boptest-gym.patch`](./boptest-gym.patch), which contains the changes, is applied.

 ### Results
 Below are the results showcasing the thermal discomfort (in blue) and energy utilitzation (in red) of the two agents during their training episodes.